A guide to Alameda ADU building regulations in California

 • Customizable: Every Type Five ADU is customizable online.
 You can select the size, color, layout, amenities, bedrooms, finishings, and more without paying thousands of dollars in design fees.

-• Upfront Guaranteed Pricing: We guarantee your price right in our design process before you even submit a deposit.
+• Transparent Pricing: We guarantee your price right in our design process before you even submit a deposit.
 You can say goodbye to financial surprises & unexpected “change orders” because every project comes with a guaranteed maximum price before the building starts.
 This means you can accurately budget for the other things in your life… like your retirement or that vacation you’ve been thinking about!

 What’s the bottom line?
 If you want a backyard home but don’t want to deal with the hassle and expense of traditional construction, then prefabricated/modular construction is the way to go.
 And if you want the convenience of prefab with the flexibility of custom design, then we’ve got your back.

-Our Process
+The Process

 Designing an ADU